kyagrd/coq-elpi-codespace/README.md

 2. Click on the "Code" button and select "Open with Codespaces".
 3. If you don't have a Codespace already, create a new one.
 4. The Codespace will automatically use the configuration in the `.devcontainer` directory to set up the development environment.
-5. Once the Codespace is ready, you will have Coq installed and ready to use.
+5. Once the Codespace is ready, you will have coq-epli installed and ready to use in the web-vscode environment.

+After launching the codespace, you are ready to run examples in the [Tutorial on the Elpi programming language](https://lpcic.github.io/coq-elpi/tutorial_elpi_lang.html).